Sovereign Gold Bond vs Physical Gold: What Should You Invest In?

 Difficulty in liquidating

 SGBs have a lock-in period of five years.
 It means you will not be able to redeem, transfer, or sell SGBs before the completion of five years from the date of issue.
-Moreover, if you need money urgently before the completion of five years, you will not be able to liquidate these investments.
-Also, there is a lag of one day between the application for redemption and the credit in the account for most banks SGBs are available for trade in the secondary market, however, liquidity available in the secondary market is very less.
+Moreover, if you need money urgently before the completion of five years, you cannot liquidate these investments.
+When comparing SGB vs. physical gold, this is a disadvantage as physical gold can be liquidated into cash anytime.
+Also, there is a lag of one day between the application for redemption of SGBS and the credit in the account for most banks.
+SGBs are available for trade in the secondary market.
+However, the liquidity available in the secondary market is very low.

 Impact of gold prices